-Sophie Banham joins us as a keynote speaker, and reveals how technology can harness green energy for a growing population.
+Sophie Banham joined us as a keynote speaker, and revealed how technology can harness green energy for a growing population.
 Equinor is an energy company with more than 20,000 employees developing oil, gas, wind and solar energy in more than 30 countries, and Sophie is a Leading Business Developer in their New Energy Solutions department.

 A judge for the 'Young Imagineers' contest, she is a panel member alongside other international science experts and TV presenters Connie Huq and Dallas Campbell.
 Sophie is passionate about encouraging young people, particularly girls, to consider STEM as a career choice - in fact, she is intrigued by the move towards calling it STEAM, adding 'Arts' into the acronym to reflect the qualities of using your imagination and creativity in engineering, and to encourage recruitment.

 Setting the 'Caring for our World' scene for our District Conference, Sophie brings in equal measure expertise and passion for caring for the environment.
 And hailing from Taunton itself, to boot!

 He brings vision, creativity and influence to positively impact on their lives.
 Simeon and co-founder Dylan Duffus created DatsTV, a new YouTube channel aiming to challenge, and provide an alternative to those channels and music videos that glamorise gun and knife-culture and to encourage young people to walk away from gang violence.